IRLL/HIPPO_Gym/README.md

             # Message is recieved from Websocket in JSON Format
             await self.handle_message(message)
 ```
 and here we can choose how we want to handle the actual message.
+If you are curious further about the backend configuration, more specifiacally how `agent.py` and `websocket.py` is configured, you can read through the documented source code.

 ## Contributors